We rarely stop to think that the night is necessary and good for life. Therefore, we do not realize that

 easy solutions that make economic sense.
 All living creatures rely on the Earth's regular rhythm of day and night to regulate

 internal cycles.
 Many use the protection of darkness to safely forage and mate.
 We exist in a balance with our environment, a

 delicate balance that we are shifting.
 In the process we are also losing our connection to the night sky and the universe

 FLASH: A new study reports that lights on at night can worsen smog conditions for a city!

 Sunlight breaks down the nitrate radical NO3, so its levels build up during the night.
 As it does so, it neutralizes

 some of the other nitrogen oxides (NOx) that contribute to smog.
-But it is not just sunlight that does this, any light
+But it is not just sunlight that can break down

-are often immediately next to the sources of the exhaust creating smog and are measured to be about 25 times stronger than the light
+immediately next to the sources of the exhaust creating smog and are measured to be about 25 times stronger than the light of a

-of a full moon.
+full Moon.
 This combined effect reduces the natural cleaner NO3's levels down by 7%, which then increases the smog

 components by a non-negligible 5%.